elements-of-ai/kubeflow-docs/docs/integration/gitlab.rst

 * ``kubectl`` CLI installed.
 You may follow `the Kubernetes documentation <https://kubernetes.io/docs/tasks/tools/#kubectl>`__, or follow our doc :ref:`install-ubuntu`.
 * Helm v3.3.1 or later installed.
 You may refer `the Helm documentation <https://helm.sh/docs/intro/install/>`__.
+* Docker installed.
+You may refer `Docer official documentation <https://docs.docker.com/engine/install/>`__, or directly run ``sudo snap install docker`` if you have followed our doc :ref:`install-ubuntu` to deploy Kubernetes cluster.
 * (Optional) An external, production-ready PostgreSQL instance setup.
 This is optional, as the GitLab chart we would use in this guide already includes an in-cluster PostgreSQL deployment that is provided by `bitnami/PostgreSQL <https://artifacthub.io/packages/helm/bitnami/postgresql>`__ by default.
 This deployment, however, is for trial purposes only and not recommended for use in production.
 * (Optional) An external, production-ready Redis instance setup.
 This is optional, as the GitLab chart we would use in this guide already includes an in-cluster Redis deployment that is provided by `bitnami/Redis <https://artifacthub.io/packages/helm/bitnami/redis>`__ by default.
 This deployment, however, is for trial purposes only and not recommended for use in production.